aspose-cells/Aspose.Cells-Python-NET-API-References/english/aspose.cells/cellshelper/convert_a1_formula_to_r1c1/_index.md

 | formula | str | The A1 formula. |
 | row | int | The row index of the cell. |
 | column | int | The column index of the cell. |
+### Remarks

+NOTE: This member is now obsolete.
+Instead, please use Worksheet.ConvertFormulaReferenceStyle() method.
+This property will be removed 12 months later since August 2023.
+Aspose apologizes for any inconvenience you may have experienced.

 ### See Also